 The assessment for the history of anthropological thought was divided in three parts.
 At the beginning of the semester the pre-assessment consisted of essays for these three questions: Why do theories matter in ethnographic research, What are the relationships between anthropological theory, method, and ethics in ethnographic research, and how have anthropological theories most changed in response to the crisis in representation?
-Students completed ethnography assignments where they were evaluated on their methods in ethnographic research and their theoretical evaluation of their data.
+Students completed individual, semester-long ethnography assignments where they were evaluated on their methods in ethnographic research and their theoretical evaluation of their data; they also presented these projects in class.
+For their midterm essays, students were asked to assess the development of anthropological thinking and apply anthropological frameworks to analysis.
 For their final essay, students were asked to write guidebooks on method and theory in anthropological research.
+The post-assessment re-asked students to critically analyze why theories matter in anthropological research, what relationships exist between theory, method, and ethics, and how representation has changed in anthropology.
 In all, from the first pre-assessment to their research projects and final essays, students exhibited significant improvement in understanding concepts.